luzvanderemilcar/luzvanderemilcar/README.md

 # 👋 Hi, I'm Luzvander EMILCAR!

 Welcome to my GitHub profile!

+---

+## 🆔️ About me

-I'm a passionate software developer with a keen interest in building innovative solutions and learning new technologies.
+I'm a passionate web developer with a keen interest in building innovative solutions and learning new technologies.

+I'm also a graphic designer interested in providing innovative visual solutions for the targeted audience with functional graphics without compromise on aesthetic.

 ## 🔧 Technologies & Tools